How are the residents selected?

 What is the average cost for housing in Houston?

-You should expect to pay $1,000 or more per month for a one- or two-bedroom apartment in the Texas Medical Center area.
-Housing in outlying areas is less expensive, but results in longer commute times.
+You should expect to pay $1500+ per month or more for a one or two bedroom apartment if you live in the Texas Medical Center area.
+Housing in outlying areas is less expensive but results in longer commute times.
 Most residents choose to live closer to the hospital.

 What is there to do in Houston?

-Houston is the fourth largest city in the nation and has an abundance of recreational opportunities.
-Evenings out can include professional sporting events, such as the Houston Astros, Texans and Rockets games.
-Discounted tickets are often available since Houston Methodist is the sponsor hospital for many of the teams.
-An abundance of local multi-cultural activities exist, such as the season of festivals, as well as taking in the opera, ballet, symphony or upcoming Broadway musicals.
-Read more about living in Houston.
+Houston is fourth largest city in the nation and as such has an abundance of recreational opportunities.
+Evenings out can include professional sporting events such as the Houston Astros, Texans, Rockets, Dynamo, or Comets games.
+Discounted tickets are often available since Houston Methodist is the sponsor hospital for many of the professional teams.
+An abundance of local multicultural activities exist such as the season of festivals, Houston Grand Opera, Houston Ballet, Houston Symphony, and Broadway musicals.